 The beach elevations at these sites have gradually decreased since 2005 and experience small seasonal fluctuations of 0.25 to 0.5 ft (Golder 2013).
-Photos of sites PW_01 to PW_03 show the beach is the lowest observed to date and has continued to expose more of the footings of these bulkheads; the beach elevation is not measured at these three sites.
-Figure 16 shows time series of beach elevation from 2005 to 2020 at PW_05 and PW_06 which are representative of conditions at Point White.
-At PW_05, the beach elevation decreased over the winter interval and increased over the summer interval.
-At site PW_06, the beach elevation measured in May and October decreased approximately 0.5 ft from May 2019 to October 2020.
+Photos of sites PW_01 to PW_03 show the beach is still at very low elevations and the footings of the bulkheads remain exposed; the beach elevation is not measured at these three sites.
+Figure 16 shows time series of beach elevation from 2005 to 2021 at PW_05 and PW_06 which are representative of conditions at Point White.
+At PW_05, the beach elevation decreased over the winter interval and increased over the summer interval (consistent with previous years).
+At site PW_06, the beach elevation increased nearly a foot during the summer interval from May to October 2021.

 Figure 16.
-Time series of relative beach elevation from 2005 through 2020 at beach photo survey sites PW_05 and PW_06.
+Time series of relative beach elevation from 2005 through 2021 at beach photo survey sites PW_05 and PW_06.
 Blue indicates accretion relative to the 2005 starting point and red indicates erosion relative to the 2005 starting point.